Pat Sin Leng

 Pat Sin Leng (八仙嶺) is a mountain range in the northeast New Territories of Hong Kong, located within the Pat Sin Leng Country Park.
-The name Pat Sin Leng literally means "Ridge of the Eight Immortals", who are eight well-known xian ("Immortals; Transcendents; Fairies") in Chinese Mythology.
+The name Pat Sin Leng literally means "Ridge of the Eight Immortals", who are eight well-known xian ("Immortals; Transcendents; Fairies") in Chinese mythology.
 The eight peaks along the Pat Sin Leng mountain range are each named after a different Immortal.

 Mountain peaks

-There are eight peaks whose elevation range from 489m - 590m.
+There are eight peaks whose elevation range from 489m to 590m.
 From west to east, they are:

 Shun Yeung Fung

 Shun Yeung Fung (純陽峰) is the sixteenth highest peak in Hong Kong with an elevation of 590m, located in north Tai Po of New Territories.
 It is also the westernmost and highest peak of the Pat Sing Leng mountain range.
 The peak is named after the leader of Eight Immortals, Lü Dongbin (呂洞賓)'s secular name Chunyang Zi (純陽子).

 Chung Li Fung

 Chung Li Fung (鍾離峰) is a mountain peak, part of the Pat Sin Leng range with an elevation of 529m.
 The peak is named after one of the Eight Immortals, Zhongli Han (漢鍾離).